Ermita de San Pelayo y San Isidoro: Building description

 The hermitage was made in rectangular ashlars of limestone.
 It was a temple of unique nave with wood cover.
 The head was semicircular with semi-dome, and straight section with barrel vault in turn divided into two parts.
-Both the architectural structure of the head as the decorative motifs that can be seen in the drawings of Van den Wyngaerde, Repullés and Francisco Aznar link this building with San Vicente, San Pedro and San Andrés of Ávila, so the date of construction can approach that of those temples, the mid-12th century.
+Both the architectural structure of the head as well as the decorative motifs that can be seen in the drawings of Van den Wyngaerde, Repullés and Francisco Aznar link this building with San Vicente, San Pedro and San Andrés of Ávila, so the date of construction can approach that of those temples, the mid-12th century.

-In the unique nave it opened two doors, one to south and one to the west (puerta de los pies); still the remains of one of the two in which it can see the three midpoint archivolts that support in the abacuses united to impost.
+In the unique nave it opened two doors, one to south and one to the west (puerta de los pies); still the remains of one of the two in which it can be seen the three midpoint archivolts that support in the abacuses united to impost.
 Although almost not noted, this impost is carved with roses of four petals inscribed in circles.
 The same rosettes formed the decoration carved of the archivolts; yet it can guess its trace.
 The capitals had a zoomorphic and vegetal decoration.
-Despite the deterioration it can still see the acanthus leaves.
+Despite the deterioration, the acanthus leaves could still be seen.

-In the apse it opened three semicircular windows with archivolt and chambrana.
-Remain two as witness and in its it can distinguish the deep flare ending in narrow arrowslit.
+In the apse it opened into three semicircular windows with archivolt and chambrana.
+Two remain as witness and it can distinguish the deep flare ending in a narrow arrowslit.
 The archivolts rest on abacuses and capitals that were decorated with leaves and birds with the beak between the legs, like those that can be seen in the Iglesia de San Andrés of Ávila.
-According to the preserved drawings, in the straight section had blind arches of a single arch whose capitals were decorated with plant motifs, lions and birds.
-The study of this decoration has suggested in the workshops that carved San Pedro and San Vicente and the covers of San Andrés.
+According to the preserved drawings, the straight section had blind arches of a single arch whose capitals were decorated with plant motifs, lions and birds.
+The study of this decoration has been suggested in the workshops that carved San Pedro and San Vicente and the covers of San Andrés.